 Instead, opt for a more powerful tagline, such as “award-winning couples retreat in Bali.”
-A specific location is necessary to attracting the right target audience.
+A specific location is necessary to attract the right target audience.

 You want to make your website sticky — which means that you don’t want to have a high bounce rate.
 (A bounce rate is the rate of visitors exiting your website after only viewing one page and not taking any action on that page.)

 You want your guests to spend time browsing your website.
-The best way to do this is to encourage engagement and provide opportunities for exploration on your B&B website.
+The best way to do this is to encourage engagement and provide opportunities for exploration on your hotel website.

 While it might be tempting to include plenty of links to your social networking pages, this simply encourages your guests to click off of your website where they can quickly become distracted by the vast expanses of social media.